Licentiate in Sacred Scripture: Academic profile

 The SSL is a specialized degree in the field of Sacred Scripture.
-As a licentiate (second cycle), it normally requires prior completion of first-cycle ecclesiastical studies (e.g., the S.T.B.) or an equivalent preparation and consists of approximately two years (four semesters) of advanced, research-oriented study, including seminars and a thesis or major written work appropriate to the faculty’s statutes.
+As a licentiate (second cycle), it normally requires prior completion of first-cycle ecclesiastical studies (e.g., the S.T.B.) or an equivalent preparation and consists of approximately two to three years (four to six semesters) of advanced, research-oriented study, including seminars and a thesis or major written work appropriate to the faculty’s statutes.

 At the Pontifical Biblical Institute (Rome and Jerusalem campuses), the licentiate curriculum combines intensive exegesis of the biblical text with complementary specialization tracks (e.g., biblical context; hermeneutics and history of interpretation), along with language competency and, where applicable, on-site archaeological and geographical study in the Holy Land.
 Other pontifical institutions with biblical faculties likewise structure the licentiate as a two-year, thesis-bearing program preparing graduates for teaching, doctoral research, and scholarly service in the Church.

 Canonical status and rights

-Ecclesiastical licentiates, including the SSL, are conferred by faculties canonically erected or approved by the Holy See and have canonical effects.
+Canonical licentiates, including the SSL, are conferred by faculties canonically erected or approved by the Holy See and have canonical effects.
 Veritatis gaudium affirms that the licentiate constitutes the second cycle and is ordinarily required for admission to the doctorate; it also serves as a canonical qualification for teaching in seminaries and ecclesiastical faculties according to the norms of the Congregation for Catholic Education and the Statutes of each faculty.